stevefrenzel/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-###### Please note this is a work in progress application and documentation.
-Content and appearance will change during time.

 ## 1. Description 📝

 A classic "Rock, Paper, Scissors" game utilising HTML, CSS and JavaScript.
 If the user and computer make the same choice it's a draw, otherwise the following rules will apply: